 Kev: I can't believe you don't trust me!
 All those times when I was on guard duty, I could have slit your throat while you slept and taken all the treasure, but I didn't!
 And this is the thanks I get?

 Kev: Yeah, I know.

-Belkar in The Order of the Stick prequel, On The Origin Of PCs.
-He thinks he deserves a reward for the restraint he showed by not killing all the barmaids in a tavern brawl, and suggests that if humans don't want him to murder people, they should put up a sign saying "Thank you for not killing more than five of us".
+- In the The Order of the Stick prequel On the Origin of PCs, we have a Belkar example. when he gets thrown in prison for going on a murder spree during a tavern brawl, he argues that not killing all the barmaids was a considerable act of restraint on his part that should be praised.
+He then suggests that if humans don't want him to murder people, they should put up a sign saying "Thank you for not killing more than five of us."